 Toddler Time on Tuesdays at 10:30

 is for active little ones (ages approximately 18 mos. to 3 years) and their parents or caregivers.
-Toddler Time is a fun, short (approximately 30 minutes) story program featuring books, songs, and movement activities to help develop your child’s language and socialization skills.
-All parents and caregivers are strongly encouraged to participate with their child.
-The more you engage in Toddler Time with your child, the more attentive he/she will be.
-Each program will include a library handout so songs and rhymes can be enjoyed at home.
+Toddler Time is a fun, short (approximately 30 minute) story program featuring books, songs, finger plays, flannel boards and movement activities to help develop your child’s language, pre-literacy and socialization skills.
+Parents and care givers are strongly encouraged to participate with their child.
+The more you engage with your child, the more attentive they will be!
+Each program will include a library handout of songs and rhymes to enjoy at home.

 Baby and Young Toddler Time – Wednesdays at 10:30 am

-Baby Time is designed to inspire and model for parents and caregivers (of children from 0-24 months) how to sing, rhyme, play, and read with their babies every day.
-Repetition is a necessary building block that allows babies to strengthen the connections in the brain that help them learn, so each 6 week session will feature many of the same songs and rhymes.
-Activities will run for about 20 minutes, after which is an optional play time.
-This is a great time to meet other families in the area, and for children to play and explore.
+Baby Time is designed to model and inspire parents and caregivers to sing, talk, rhyme, play and read with their babies every day.
+Repetition is a necessary building block that allows babies to strengthen the connections in their brains to help them learn, so each 6 week session will feature many of the same songs and rhymes.
+After Baby Time, there is optional play time.
+This is a great way to meet other families in the area.

 **When schools are closed or have a delayed opening due to weather conditions, all Story Times will be cancelled.**